Welcome to antiX.

 - For root access, password = 'root'.
 Please do not login as root.
 It is totally unnecessary.

-- Sudo is not configured by default. antiX is not Ubuntu!
+- Sudo is configured by default.
+When prompted for a password, user your username password, not root.

 - To boot from floppy, I suggest SmartBootManager.